tunetheweb/content/files/en-us/web/http/reference/headers/no-vary-search/index.md

     > [!WARNING]
     > A previous version of `No-Vary-Search` had params as a boolean or a list of strings, meaning you had to specify it when wanting to apply to all params (or example, `No-Vary-Search: params` or `No-Vary-Search: params, except=("param1" "param2")`, or `No-Vary-Search: key-order, params, except=("param1")`).
     >
-    > This has been simplified to just a list of strings, so the empty `params` parameter is no longer required (though could be specified as `No-Vary-Search: params=()` if really desired).
-Check browser support below.
+    > This has been simplified to just a list of strings, so the boolean `params` directive is no longer supported and is assumed to include all params when an `except` directive is used.

 - `except` {{optional_inline}}
   - : An inner list of space-separated strings (`except=("param1" "param2")`).
     Indicates that URLs that differ only by the listed parameters _will_ be cached as separate entries.
-    A boolean `params` directive has to be included for it to take effect (`params, except=("param1" "param2")`).
-    The presence of other parameters that are not in the `except=` list _won't_ cause URLs to be cached as separate entries.
+All other parameters that are not in the `except=` list _won't_  cause URLs to be cached as separate entries.
+The `except` directive must not be provided at the same time as the `params` attribute.

 ## Description